alejcas/flask-session-plus/README.md

 > Caution: session_fields can collide if they have the same name and the same meaning.
 If they don't have the same meaning, you must use different field names.

-The above configuration will define two session interfaces.
+The above configuration will define three session interfaces:

-The first one is a secure cookie with 'csrf' name that will store the 'csrf_token' field.
+- The first one is a secure cookie with 'csrf' name that will store the 'csrf_token' field.

-The second one is a FirestoreSessionInterface that will set a cookie named 'session' with a single session id.
+- The second one is a FirestoreSessionInterface that will set a cookie named 'session' with a single session id.
 The 'user_id' and 'user_data' will be stored in the Google Cloud Firestore backend.
+- The third one will store any other varibles stored in the session on another secure cookie.

-Finally register it as an extension:
+After configuring just register it as an extension:

 ```python
 from flask_session_plus import Session